-The Starbucks Reserve Roastery in Tokyo has a glorious outdoor terrace that overlooks the Meguro River, where the view across the cherry blossoms along the route will be glorious come spring time.
-The roastery is intended to be “the third place,” that is a space where you can spend time between work and home.
+The Starbucks Reserve Roastery in Tokyo has a glorious outdoor terrace that overlooks the Meguro River, where the view across the cherry blossoms along the route will be glorious come springtime.
+The roastery is intended to be “the third place,” which is a space where you can spend time between work and home.

 Geometric ceramic mugs line the walls of the second floor, home to the biggest Teavana Tea Bar in the world.
 Here you can try over 20 different types of tea in all sorts of concoctions, with different flavors spanning green to black from across the globe.
 Keeping in mind the tea ceremony culture in Japan, you can have an array of beverages and desserts together in this tea bar.